-Of course, it's also going to cost quite a few Benjamins to keep that truck running on a steady diet of low-sulfur diesel fuel, and the Feds are considering some legislation that could potentially have a massive impact on both fuel consumption and the aforementioned bottom line... both positively and negatively, depending on your point of view.
+Of course, it's also going to cost quite a few Benjamins every month to keep that truck running on a steady diet of low-sulfur diesel fuel, and the Feds are considering some legislation that could potentially have a big impact on both fuel consumption and the aforementioned bottom line... both positively and negatively, depending on your point of view.
 While we all want better fuel efficiency, we doubt many would be willing to front a staggering $15,000 surcharge on top of their already pricey work truck for the mileage benefits.

 According to a new study by The National Academies, there are lots of ways to increase the fuel economy of a full-size HD pickup, some of which cost just a few hundred dollars.
-Others, such as adding a hybrid powertrain or switching from a gasoline-fed engine to a diesel, cost several thousand dollars each.
+Others, such as adding a hybrid powertrain or switching from a gasoline-fed engine to a diesel, cost several thousand dollars apiece.

 At present, truck manufacturers aren't required to meet any specific fuel mileage requirements.
 But that's soon to change, as the the U.S. Environmental Protection Agency and the U.S. Department of Transportation are drafting up a series of regulations for these types of trucks.
 Exactly what those regulations will entail – and, of course, how much additional cost they will add to truck MSRP's – isn't yet known.
 Stay tuned, and check out PickupTrucks.com for more data from the study.